 The foundation uses Black Duck products to ensure the originality of committed code.
-Black Duck had developed an Eclipse plug-in for its Ohloh Code open source search engine.
+Black Duck had developed an Eclipse plug-in for its Open Hub Code Search engine.

 FOSSBazaar is an open community of technology and industry leaders who are collaborating to accelerate adoption of free and open source software in the enterprise.
 Specifically, FOSSBazaar aims to: Expand upon the open source value proposition for a richer, safer, less expensive, better overall IT experience.
 Focus on free and open source software governance best practices, education and tools.